SecretFoundation/secretpath-npm/README.md

 For this example, we are going to query the key value store contract on Secret Network.

-`querySecretContract` requires the Secret `contractAddress`, `codeHash`, `handle` (ie the name of the query function you want to query in the Secret Network contract), and any parameters needed for the query, which in this case is `password`.
+`querySecretContract` requires the Secret `contractAddress`, `codeHash`, `network`, `handle` (ie the name of the query function you want to query in the Secret Network contract), and any parameters needed for the query, which in this case is `password`.

 ```javascript
 const {querySecretContract} = require('./node_modules/secret-network-ccl')